Nightwatch NSX4 Flashlight Review

 Official Specs and Features

-Here’s an affiliate link to the official product page.
+Here’s an affiliate link to the Nightwatch NSX4 Flashlight product page.
 I don’t believe Nightwatch has an official page.

 There’s just one body, but it’s available with two emitter options.
 Cree XHP50.2 (seen here) and Luminus SST40.
 Both options are 6500K but the Luminus option will favor throw over output.